-The strongest side of Magento is the community which as a professional you simply have to be part of.
+The strongest side of Magento is the community.
+There are many great platforms out there (like Hybris or Shopify), but the true strength that makes Magento special comes from the people, not the code. s a professional you simply have to be part of.
 And if you want to grow, learn, develop yourself and your company, you have to follow certain people.

 Professionals with decades of experience.
 Influencers, developers, consultants, all working together on making the platform and each other better.
 Of course finding the best people to learn from can be difficult.
 Or rather it was until now, because we have gathered them all for you in one place.